-The Jewish Heritage Fund for Excellence is currently accepting grant applications to provide funding for projects and programs intended to improve the health and wellness of residents of metropolitan Louisville.
-JHFE will award approximately $1 million in community health grants in 2017.
-Applications will be accepted now through June 30, 2017.
+The Jewish Heritage Fund for Excellence is will begin accepting grant applications to provide funding for projects and programs intended to improve the health and wellness of residents of metropolitan Louisville on April 1, 2018.
+JHFE will award approximately $1 million in community health grants in 2018.

 JHFE looks forward to partnering with local organizations to support health projects and programs addressing quantifiable community needs.
 The Greater Louisville Project identified a variety of factors impacting Louisville’s poor health outcomes relative to peer cities: health behaviors, clinical care, social & economic factors, and the physical environment.
 All funding requests must clearly identify measurable health related outcomes related to one of these four factors.

 JHFE accepts applications from local 501(c)(3) nonprofit organizations for projects and programs intended to improve the health and wellness of residents of metropolitan Louisville.
 Proposals must be evidence-based or be designed as a research proposal.
 Research proposals should clearly state the hypothesis and research design.
 To be eligible for consideration, an organization must submit a copy of its IRS determination letter and current Articles of Incorporation with its application.

 Requests may be for new or existing programs; however, innovation and collaboration are encouraged.